Hour two, Sean Hannity Show, toll-free on numbers 800-941-Sean, if you want to be a part of the program.

 Let's talk about the comparisons.

-And you know, we have the worst capital city in terms of the homicide rate in the entire world.
+And, you know, we have the worst capital city in terms of the homicide rate in the entire world.

 They're protecting themselves.

-Look, the Capitol is run by far left politicians, the city council, the mayor.
+Look, the Capitol is run by far-left politicians, the city council, the mayor.

-And you know, the worst of it is the carjackings.
+And, you know, the worst of it is the carjackings.

-Um more than half of those are committed by minors, 60 percent or 15 and 16 years old, as young as 12.
+60% are 15 and 16 years old, as young as 12.

-Guns are involved, 72 percent of the time.
+Guns are involved 72% of the time.

 And, you know, local authorities refuse to prosecute them as adults.